star signs: meet the woman behind the cult brand aries arise

 There is always a really lovely nostalgia about the images you use.

 That's Ferg.
 He loves an American reference or a punk band reference.
 We are a bit older so there is a lot to draw from.
 Referencing old vintage graphics has always been a thing for me.
 I did that at Silas too.

 How do Silas and Aries differ?

 Well the work process differs a lot.
 Silas was about mass production and discovering what production really meant.
 And it was interesting for me to learn about how you get things made.
 Slam City Skates was an amazing hub and gave me masses of freedom and resources.
 I had just come out of college and partnered up with this distribution business who developed all these big American brands (X LARGE, X GIRL).
 That was all going on, the Beastie Boys were coming in, it was a really fun time.
 They enabled me.
-But me and my business parter Russ realised we could do something on our own so we moved on.
+But me and my business parter Russ realized we could do something on our own so we moved on.

 So what happened?

 I got pregnant with my second kid and we got to a point where it felt good to stop.
-In 2007 we sold the company and gave everyone a years salary.
-It was pretty incredible -- everyone can have a year off!
+In 2007 we sold the company and gave everyone a year's salary.
+It was pretty incredible — everyone can have a year off!
 It felt sad but it was a good time to wind it down and then someone came along and bought it, which was the cherry on the cake.

 Text Richard Sloan